spatie/laravel-backup/docs/03-high-level-overview.md

 ## Cleaning up old backups

-If you keep on taking backups eventually you'll run out of disk space (or you'll have to big a very large bill for storage).
-To prevent this from happening the package can clean up old backups.
+If you keep on taking backups eventually you'll run out of disk space (or you'll have to pay a very large bill for storage).
+To prevent this from happening the package can delete old backups.

 ## Monitoring the health of all backups

-Optionally the package can check the health of your applications.
+Optionally the package can check the health of the backups of your applications.
 A backup is considered unhealty if the date of the last backup is too far in the past of if the backup becomes too large.
 In addition to monitoring the health of the application's own backups, backups of other applications can be monitored as well.